-- This well-remembered Alka-Seltzer ad spoofs the concept, with a film crew ostensibly trying to shoot a commercial for spaghetti sauce, and the lead actor repeatedly flubbing the line "Mamma mia, that's a spicy meatball!"
+- A well-remembered 1969 Alka-Seltzer ad spoofs the concept, with a film crew ostensibly trying to shoot a commercial for spaghetti sauce, and the lead actor repeatedly flubbing the line "Mamma mia, that's a spicy meatball!"

 - And when he does nail it at the end of the commercial... the oven door spontaneously falls open, ruining the take.

 - A good Real Life example would be Orson Welles' now-infamous '70s spot for Paul Masson wines.
 Welles was genuinely and extremely inebriated for the shoot, requiring the producers to edit his performance as best they could with Welles redubbing his own voice after the fact.

 - Another Orson Welles example would be a radio commercial he did for Findus frozen peas.
 As taping progresses Welles, who apparently Took The Bad Commercial Seriously, repeatedly stops to mock the copy he's supposed to read, getting increasingly agitated and finally leaving the studio in disgust.
 (The incident was later spoofed in episodes of Pinky and the Brain, The Critic, and Futurama, all utilizing voice actor Maurice LaMarche's dead-on Welles impersonation).

 - Jim Gaffigan's Saturn commercial outtakes have made their way to the internet.
 They have a good ten minutes of trying to get this guy to focus.

 - The video magazine PlayStation Underground had an outtakes clip from a commercial where two older people mess up repeatedly during the filming of a Playstation commercial.
 It's hard to find by itself, but a few issues later PU let MST3K riff all of their opening segments, and MST3K's riffing took the already-funny segment Up to Eleven.
 You can watch it here, the outtakes segment starts at 2:30.